harshm121/portfolio-old/index.md

 </details>

 <br>
-**Personal Interests**: In my free time I mostly surf Youtube, there are some interesting channels which produce awesome content.
-I also like watching (and reading) biographies and documentaries.
-I can spend hours debating and/or discussing philosophy, technology
+**Personal Interests:** I like watching and reading biographies and documentaries.
+I also enjoy surfing YouTube which I feel is an extremely far reaching and impactful platform.
+I have personally found alot of content which intrigues me.
+Philosophy and Technology are two domains I find very engaging and am always up for discussing them at lengths.